Paris, Champagne & The French Countryside

 Welcome to Paris!
-At 5:30 pm, meet your Tour Director and traveling companions, and leave the hotel for a welcome dinner at one of Paris’ lively restaurants, followed by an orientation drive.
+At 5:30 pm, meet your Tour Director and travelling companions, and leave the hotel for a welcome dinner at one of Paris’ lively restaurants, followed by an orientation drive.

 Day 2: Paris – Reims – Metz

-Drive to Reims, city of champagne, and enjoy a highlight Champagne Experience with sabrage (saber).
-Also recognized by UNESCO, France’s Champagne region is celebrated for its specialized artisan activity that has become an agro-industrial enterprise.
+Drive to Reims, city of champagne, and enjoy a special Champagne Tasting.
+Also recognised by UNESCO, France’s Champagne region is celebrated for its specialised artisan activity that has become an agro-industrial enterprise.
 Next, visit the impressive Notre Dame De Reims Cathedral, where the Kings of France were crowned.
 Considered one of the most beautiful examples of gothic art, the 800-year-old cathedral was one of the first monuments registered as a UNESCO World Heritage Site.
 Later, arrive in Metz, located at the confluence of the Moselle and Seine Rivers.
-Enjoy an orientation of this 3,000-year-old city and visit the magnificent gothic Cathedral, famous for its glass-stained windows
+Enjoy an orientation of this 3,000-year-old city and visit the magnificent gothic Cathedral, famous for its glass-stained windows.